 The Library is the recipient of various State and other grants.
 The Library may be under obligation to repay these grant funds if upon final review by the respective granting agencies, the funds expended did not meet the established program objectives.
-Management is not aware of any repayment requests affecting these financial statements.
+Management is not aware of any repayment requests affecting these financial statements to be applied.
+It is the Library's policy to consider restricted fund balance to have been depleted before using any of the components of unrestricted fund balance.
+Further, when the components of unrestricted fund balance can be used for the same purpose, committed fund balance is depleted first, followed by assigned fund